PaulBouchier/six_can/aider_capture_can.md

 it to the goal.
 This module should make requests to the navigator and to modules in 'scripted_bot_driver' package as specified below to move the robot.

-The module will also have a 'main()' method which will activate the state machine to perform the tasks specified, assuming the robot is close to a can.
+The module will also have a 'main()' method which will use the CanChooser class to choose a can to capture, then activate the state machine to perform the tasks specified, assuming the robot is close to a can.

 This module will have a state machine that steps through the various steps involved in capturing a can, and handles failures.
 The steps to capture a can are:

+1. Calculate the distance to the chosen can from the pose given in the start_capture(capture_can_pose) call
-1. Read the bearing to the nearest can from the /closest_range_bearing topic and rotate to point to the nearest can using the roto action server
+2. If the distance to the can is more than 0.3 meters, drive to a point 0.3 meters from the can using the 'drive_waypoints' action client.
-2. Seek to the nearest can using the 'seek2can' action server.
-This should move the robot so that the can is in the open jaws, but the can may not end up in the jaws
+3. Rotate to point to the can using the roto action server This should move the robot so that the can is in the open jaws, but the can may not end up in the jaws
 3. Close the jaws to grasp the can